A supercomputing framework for solving PDEs by hybrid parallelism.

 The option --download used above asks the building script to download necessary external source packages, e.g., METIS, from Internet.
 Option --extract extracts the downloaded packages.
 Since METIS is incompatible to the current release of gcc, a patch is supplied with SOLVCON and can be automatically applied to the downloaded METIS source with the --apply-patches option.

 Install from Repository

-Since SOLVCON is in intense development, you may want to use the latest source from the code repository.
-You need to install Mercurial, clone the repository to your local disk:
+To use the latest source from the code repository, you need to use Mercurial to clone the repository to your local disk:

 $ sudo apt-get install mercurial $ hg clone https://bitbucket.org/yungyuc/solvcon

 If you want to rebuild and reinstall, you can run:

 $ cd $SCSRC $ scons $ python setup.py install